 One way to progress through the game is doing activities.
 There are several activities you can do, but Atmospheric Testing is recommended as an early activity because you can walk around to explore the main planet with it.
 You will find this activity in the science headquarters located on the east end of Willow Lane.
 Mail delivery is another recommended activity because you can have the chance to pop into each planet, moon, or space station and do a little exploring while making deliveries.

 More information on the activities can all be found near the top of our help files list.
 Typing HELP will give you the entire list of files.
 Typing HELP ACTIVITY will give you a list of all the help files about activities.
 HELP ATMOSPHERIC TESTING to read more about that activity.

 While many activities can be done with zero points, asteroid tugging, crafting, and artifact hunting cannot.
 Please see their help files for more information.

 Note, asteroid tugging, Kiohn challenges, space and ground invasions, artifact hunting, ground combat quests, and salvaging are all activities which can be done in a group.
 You cannot share artifacts with your group but can go searching for them together.

 For doing certain things in the game, you are rewarded points.
 To see your points, type POINTS.
 In a shop, typing this will show you how many points you need in order to buy something.
 To see your points there, type POINTS ME.
 More information on this can be found in HELP POINTS.

 Vast Horizon is a roleplay intensive game, also known as RPI.
 This means you are expected to stay in character as much as possible.
-The POLICY ROLEPLAY and HELP ROLEPLAY ADVICE give more information.
+The POLICY ROLEPLAYING and HELP ROLEPLAY ADVICE give more information.
 Please do not use CWS as a secondary help channel.
 Please use OOC sparingly.

 It is also useful to buy a news reader early on to stay up to date with goings on in the game world.
 HELP NEWS will give more information.